dymensionxyz/rollapp-blueprints/random-number-generator/README.md

 ## Step 2: Transferring Tokens

 To deploy the RNG contract, you need sufficient gas.
-Follow these steps to fund your deploy account:
+Follow these steps to fund your deploy account (or simply use [roller](https://docs.dymension.xyz/launch/integrate/rng-oracle)):

 1. **Identify the Deploy Account Address**